CSLewin/NeonSunset/NEON SUNET.md

 When it becomes necessary to determine the order in which people react to something--usually combat, but you never know with these things--each relevant player and NPC rolls **1d10 + Grace + Luck**, the result of which is their initiative.
 Combat turn order runs from highest to lowest initiative.

 During combat, a character's **turn** represents a few seconds of action.
 A combat **round** is complete when all characters participating in the combat have taken their turn.
 Reroll initiative for anyone still active at the start of each new round.

+## Actions

+On your turn, you can move up to 30 feet (at a brisk jog) and do one significant thing.

+Significant things include:

+- Moving an additional 30 feet
+- Making one ranged attack
+- Reloading a gun with a new magazine or dumping a heatblock and inserting a new one
+- Making two melee attacks
+- Attempting a hack
+- Giving the same command to all your active drones, which immediately comply
+- Giving a command to your headware.
+The command is completed just before the start of your next turn.

-## Weapons and Attacks
+## Weapons and Attacks  [TODO: CLEANUP]

 Static TN by distance/weapon type, modified by firing mode and cover/circumstance.
 When attacked, target may lose 4 initiative (if they haven't gone yet, or accept -4 to next round's initiative roll if they've already gone) to replace TN of being hit with roll of 1d10+Grace+Athletics until the next time initiative is rolled.
 Note: If this roll is flubbed, this can make it *easier* for the target to be hit.
 Use with caution.